What is SOPPA?

 SOPPA also requires Illinois school districts to provide additional guarantees that student-covered information is protected when collected by EdTech vendors.
 The law is effective on July 1, 2021.

 What SOPPA Means For You

-The Student Online Personal Protection Act means changes for parents, principals, and Chicago Public Schools.
+The Student Online Personal Protection Act means changes for parents, principals, and Illinois Mathematics and Science Academy (IMSA).
 Explore your updated rights, vendor agreements, and more information about student data collection.

 We work with hundreds of vendors who help IMSA deliver high-quality education and enrichment opportunities to IMSA students.
 With regard to collecting and using student data, vendors must agree and sign contracts to adhere to SOPPA policies and Illinois law.